inasafe/inasafe-doc/docs/source/training/index.rst

 Training Materials
 ==================

-This section of the documentation contains step-by-step tutorials on using OpenStreetMap and |project_name| with QuantumGIS.
+This section of the documentation contains step-by-step tutorials on using OpenStreetMap and |project_name| with QGIS.
 It includes curricula and materials to be used in a set of trainings covering these topics.

 +-------------------------+-----------------------+
 | Training                | Intended Length       |